Transfer of regularity for Markov semigroups: Regularity results

 \section{Regularity results}

-This section is devoted to some preliminary results allowing us to prove the statements resumed in Section \ref{sect:results}: in Section \ref{sect:3.1} we give an abstract regularity criterion, in Section \ref{sect:3.2} we prove a regularity result for iterated integrals.
+This section is devoted to some preliminary results allowing us to prove the statements resumed in Section \ref{sect:results}: in Section \ref{sect:3.1} we give an abstract regularity criterion, while in Section \ref{sect:3.2} we prove a regularity result for iterated integrals, that will be useful to handle a Lindeberg type decomposition of $P_t-P^n_t$.